 In short, does analogue really sound better?
 Just as folks still love their vinyl records – and that venerable crackly format has had a resurgence in the last decade – so there are many that still hold the analogue synthesizer (and analogue methods of recording such as to tape) in high esteem.

 Modern software and digital synthesizers can perform complex frequency modulation, wavetable or granular synthesis, and countless virtual analogue instruments offer exact replicas of classic synth engines, usually offering extra convenience through increased voice counts and – of course – full parameter recall.
 So why would anyone bother with the size, weight, cost etc of a genuine analogue synth?

-The reality, of course, isn’t quite so simple.
+The reality, of course, isn’t quite so cut and dried.
 Analogue synths are still prized by a multitude of electronic musicians.
 In fact, with the rise of affordable analogue instruments and Eurorack modular synthesis has meant that true analogue synths have become considerably more accessible and widespread over the past decade.

 This physicality is something that is regularly cited as a primary draw of analogue synths.
 While digital hardware, obviously, also offers an element of hands-on interactivity, the tacticity of adjusting knobs and faders on a voltage-controlled instrument can be difficult to emulate.
 This becomes ever more true in the semi-modular and modular realms, where physically patching control voltages (CV) provides not only hands-on interaction, but an element of unpredictability.
 CV signals can create ‘happy accidents’ in a way unlikely to happen in digital synths.